 We can all relate to when we hear something shocking for the first time, we do not always believe it is true.
 For example, you may be told something tragic or have been diagnosed with a chronic medical condition, and your first reaction may be to deny it before working toward accepting it.
 The reason is due to our mind’s attempt to self-protect us from perceived harm.
 When it comes to compulsions, denial works the same way.
 The difference is that denial is more pervasive with compulsions and can resurface even after the compulsive person comes to accept their condition.
 Additionally, with problematic compulsive behaviors, breaking through denial can be a slow process whereby the person with the compulsions can bargain back and forth.
 This level of ambivalence can occur on almost a daily basis, ultimately setting the person up for continued acting out on their compulsion.
 Another important point to highlight here is that compulsions present themselves as having a payoff, especially in the beginning, which is why people continue to engage in it.

 One of my most famous examples is that if the first time you drank a tasty beer and got splinters in your throat chances are you will not do it anymore.
 The same metaphor can be applied to eating your favorite food (i.e. chocolate cake) and then getting violently ill afterward.
 If someone has an compulsion, they may continue to justify the continued use of eating that cake by thinking it made you sick because of where you bought it.
 The reason for this is that people with compulsions think they have the illusion of “control” over the compulsive behavior which prompts continued engagement in it.
 For the compulsive person, the reason the illusion of control is so great is because the “reward” or outcome being sought (i.e. feeling euphoric or less negative) makes the “risk” of the continued engagement appear worth it because the negative consequences may only occur intermittently.
 So back to our example, the person may also attempt control by purchasing the cake somewhere else and the same ill-fated result happens again.
 Most may be convinced, by this point, not to continue eating it then.
 But, the compulsive person may continue to rationalize it by composing a number of different explanations such as the amount they ate, where they ate it, or what ingredients in the cake specifically made them ill.
 Despite whatever rationale is used to resist changing the compulsive behavior (i.e. eating chocolate cake), all roads still eventually end up the same way; getting violently sick.
 Most folks may have gotten off this proverbial bus after the first or second time something negative happened, but someone with a compulsion will continue to try to consume that cake in any way possible (control) because they “like it” so much (reward).
 This process of understanding denial can take several months or years before the person with the problematic sexual compulsivity, and/or their loved ones, accept that they cannot do it anymore because the “pain” of doing it (consuming the cake) is worse than the “pain” of not doing it (not eating it).
 When the negative consequences of the alleged rewarding behavior exceed the anticipated benefits is when denial breaks and the process of recovery can begin.
-Also, with compulsions, the denial can break one day and then reoccur the next, which is why addiction has also been called “the disease of denial.”
+Also, with compulsions, the denial can break one day and then reoccur the next, which is why compulsions and dependence has also been called “the disease of denial.”
 It is the only disease that tells you that you don’t have it!

 You may now be wondering, what is the reason behind all this denial when it comes to a disease that is just as progressive, chronic, and potentially fatal like any other one?
 Below are some possible explanations to help you understand denial better.